 If you're thinking about the environment, LEDs contain no mercury and require less energy to run.
 In a world where non-renewable energy currently has the stronghold, this is crucial.

-The Best Way to Install LED Tubes Is with a Lighting Professional
+The Best Way to Install LED Tube Lights Is with a Lighting Professional

 An LED lighting retrofit can be a highly involved process, from determining the right type of tube to actually instituting the installation safely and effectively.
 Plus, every building is unique, and every business owner has their own vision for what their LED lighting should be.
 That's why a lighting professional should be your first point of contact for an LED tube installation.

-For industrial and commercial businesses in and around Pennsylvania, A1 Energy has lighting technicians on staff to help with any of your light-emitting diode endeavors—including LED tubes.
+For industrial and commercial businesses in and around Pennsylvania, A1 Energy has lighting technicians on staff to help with any of your commercial lighting endeavors—including LED tubes.